pcohen89/catepiller/README.md

 ### 3. Try different outcome variables

 - [x] Model with current data structure and include units as a field
+- [ ] Somehow account for the fact that some tube assmblies have 4-7 observations associated with them

 ### 4. Misc data ideas
 - [x] Sum weight from all components